SiddyHub/Dapr/README.md

 **3. Resource Bindings**

-   - Using Dapr Output Binding to send mail via SMTP Refer [this link](https://docs.dapr.io/reference/components-reference/supported-bindings/smtp/#component-format) for complete component format metadata fields.
+   - For Dapr Output Binding to send mail via SMTP.
+     (Refer [this link](https://docs.dapr.io/reference/components-reference/supported-bindings/smtp/#component-format) for complete component format metadata fields)

      We would be using an Open Source component called `MailDev`.
-As a pre-requisite, make sure to start maildev locally by using the docker run command `$ docker run -p 1080:1080 -p 1025:1025 maildev/maildev`
+As a pre-requisite, make sure to start maildev locally by using the docker run command `$ docker run -p 1080:1080. -p 1025:1025 maildev/maildev`
      Refer [this link](https://github.com/maildev/maildev) for more info.

      Code Changes:

      We would be sending an email once the Order has been successfully placed after Checkout, and added in the Repository.
      When sending an email, the metadata in the configuration and in the request is combined.
 The combined set of metadata must contain at least the `emailFrom`, `emailTo` and `subject` fields.